Gregor7008/Butler-George/README.md

 5. #### New lines
    As **Butler George** is dependent on the keyword-value structure and therefore searches every line of a file for this structure, you can't create a new line in the final message by just pressing `Enter`, but have to use the regex notation.<br>
-   Explaining this would be way beyong the scope of this text, but for the purpose of translating the replies of this bot you only need to know `\n`, which would be the regex expression for a new line.<br>
+   Explaining this would be way beyond the scope of this text, but for the purpose of translating the replies of this bot you only need to know `\n`, which would be the regex expression for a new line.<br>
    For the english version I used `\n` sometimes, when the line got too long, or the topic changed drastically.<br>
    You may use `\n` at your own discretion!